Founder's Blog for Music Parents

-Rocker moms Wendy Goldstein and Laura Curtin will be as close to the front row as they can get on January 21, when their sons Max DiRado and Gabe Goodman who form the high school band, Closer Than We Appear with band mates Jack Duff and Ben Garman, play in the finals of the SchoolJam USA competition at Downtown Disney in Anaheim, CA. Closer Than We Appear from Scituate, MA, is one of eight bands that will compete for a prize of $5000 for their school’s music department, sponsored by the National Association of Music Merchants (NAMM).
+Rocker moms Wendy Goldstein and Laura Curtin will be as close to the front row as they can get on January 21, 2012 when their sons Max DiRado and Gabe Goodman of the high school band, Closer Than We Appear with band mates Jack Duff and Ben Garman, play in the finals of the SchoolJam USA competition at Downtown Disney in Anaheim, CA. Closer Than We Appear from Scituate, MA, is one of eight bands that will compete for a prize of $5000 for their school’s music department, sponsored by the National Association of Music Merchants (NAMM).

 The boys from this band are not new to winning prizes or making good music.
 They started by winning a song-writing competition in sixth grade, and haven’t looked back.
 Self-described as an indie/alternative band, Closer Than We Appear consists of lead singer and rhythm guitarist Gabe Goodman (sophomore); bassist Jack Duff, (sophomore); lead guitarist Max DiRado (freshman); and drummer Ben Garman (junior).
 Max lives right across the street from Gabe and the boys have been friends since the day they were born.
 Gabe writes their original lyrics: “He’s very good at painting a picture with words,” says Wendy.